TryCatch22/Halftonify/README.md

 ![Halftonify Woodworking DIY Art Project, Picture of the Results](SampleImages/ProjectResults.png?raw=true "Halftonify Woodworking Project Results")

 We made this with it.
-We drew a grid by hand and drilled at the intersetions, but you could also try printing the image on multiple sheets, taping it on, and drilling through the paper.
+We drew a grid by hand and drilled at the intersections, but you could also try printing the image on multiple sheets, taping it on, and drilling through the paper.

-GLHF
+GLHF <3

+SB+MH